Summit view the south, to Hohe Weiße (3278m) and Lodner (3228m)

 About 50km west of Innsbruck lies the small village of Ötz, the gateway to the Ötztal valley.
 Obergurgl lies at the end of the Gurgler valley, which in turn is at the southernmost end of the Ötztal valley.
 Just before Obergurgl, the main road turns sharply left and ascends over a series of turns to the Timmelsjoch, a high mountain pass to Italy.
 The nearest major city over the border in Italy is Meran / Merano.

 Coming from Italy, go from over the Timmelsjoch and take a left to Obergurgl at the next junction, where the main road turns sharply to the right.
 When the pass is closed, the much longer alternative is to take the Brenner highway to Innsbruck, and come from the north.

 Coming from the north, there are two options.
-Either enter Italy on the Brenner highway and then at Sterzing, just over the border, go west to the Timmelsjoch.
+Either enter Italy on the Brenner highway and then at Sterzing, just over the border, go west to the Passo del Rombo.
 Alternatively, take the scenic route down the Ötztal and over the Timmelsjoch and, after crossing the pass, go right to Pfelders / Plan in the village of Moos in Passeier.

-Partschins / ParcinesPartschins / Parcines is a small village in the Vinschgau valley, a few kilometers west of the pleasant town of Meran / Merano, which can be reached by train from all directions.
+Partschins / Parcines is a small village in the Vinschgau valley, a few kilometers west of the pleasant town of Meran / Merano, which can be reached by train from all directions.
 There is a bus stop at the Texelbahn valley station, or you can take a local train to Rabland / Rablá, right next to Partschins and walk to the Texelbahn in half an hour.

 The Pfossental is a side valley of the Schnalstal / Val Senales.
 The entrance is close to the pretty small village of Karthaus.

 Just like the Pfossental, the Schnalstal is a dead end too: the only way in is from the Vinschgau valley, at Kompatsch / Compaccio.

 Summer and early fall are the season for hiking up to the south summit from Italy, or traversing the grade II ridge.
 The best period is from June to September, as long as there isn't too much snow.
 In 2007 for example, a big cold front resulted in a lot of fresh snow in the Alps early September, creating serious avalanche risk and making the southern route too dangerous.

 In late winter and in spring it is possible to ski down the mountain to Obergurgl, but not quite from the summit.

+Alpenvereinskarte Ötztaler Alpen 30/1 Gurgl, scale 1:25 000 is indispensable when coming from the north.
 There are quite a few suitable maps covering the Texel Group to the south.
 A very good free one, scale 1:50 000, is available at the Texelbahn cable car station.